N5 – Notice to End your Tenancy for Interfering with Others, Damage or Overcrowding

 If serving this notice for damages, get at least two written estimates and do not wait until the tenant is moving out before starting this process.
 If you know about damage while the tenancy is in place and you don’t do anything about it until the tenant moves out, you risk not being able to file the application.

-The application process can take three to five months or longer, so make sure to read the notice carefully, understand what you are giving to your tenant, and follow the timelines.
+The application process can take 4 to 8 months or longer, so make sure to read the notice carefully, understand what you are giving to your tenant, and follow the timelines.
 The smallest error will make the notice void and mean that you waste a lot of time and lose a lot of money.

 Names